|GPS:||42.845, -112.424 Google Map · Climbing Area Map|

 The routes at both areas range from 5.7 to 5.12 and are 25-35+ feet tall.
 Only a few of the routes have names but nearly all have an identifying number on a small tag fixed to the wall near the bottom cliff.
 This naming convention originates from the Pocatello Pump where dozens and dozens of climbing routes are set for the Pump each year.

 There is plentiful bouldering at both sites and at other basalt formation in and around Pocatello.
-Much of the bouldering is documented at the SEIClimbing web page. and here on Mountain Project
+Much of the bouldering is documented here on Mountain Project

 Ross Park has many non-climbing amenities including a Zoo, Skateboard/Bike Park, and public swimming pool on the South Side.
 On the North Side, there is a Frisbee golf course just before the start of the Shady Side climbing.
 Upper Ross Park above the climbing also has parking, picnic tables, a pavilion, playground equipment, and bathrooms.